Heading abroad solo for the first time? Don’t miss our handy checklist of things to sort beforehand

 Adjust to the time zone

-Jet lag is more than a myth—and the last thing you want to do while travelling alone is fall asleep on the job.
-Start adjusting to the time zone you’re travelling to by waking up earlier or staying up late depending on which direction you’re travelling.
+Jet lag is more than a myth—and the last thing you want to do while traveling alone is fall asleep on the job.
+Start adjusting to the time zone you’re traveling to by waking up earlier or staying up late depending on which direction you’re traveling.
 That will help soften the blow.

 The Mayo Clinic also suggests staying hydrated as well as regulating the light exposure you get in order to better adjust.